NoaMagrisso/ML_Exercise3/README.md

-# **Comparing Single Hidden Layer, Two Hidden Layers (based on [Chapter 11](https://github.com/rasbt/machine-learning-book/blob/main/ch11/ch11.ipynb)) and Fully Connected Keras Implementation for MNIST Classification**
+# **Comparing ANN Architectures for MNIST Classification (Single Hidden-Layer and 2 Hidden-Layers based on [Chapter 11](https://github.com/rasbt/machine-learning-book/blob/main/ch11/ch11.ipynb)) nd Fully Connected Keras Implementation for MNIST Classification**

 This repository contains the implementation and comparison of artificial neural networks (ANNs) for MNIST digit classification.
 The models include a single-hidden-layer ANN, a two-hidden-layer ANN, and a fully connected Keras implementation.
 The work is based on [Chapter 11](https://github.com/rasbt/machine-learning-book/blob/main/ch11/ch11.ipynb) of *Machine Learning with PyTorch and Scikit-Learn* by Raschka et al. (2022).